OpenChargingCloud/WWCP_OICP/README.md

 - Overview on the [OICP v2.3 implementation](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3)

-### Related Work
+### Tools & Extensions

-- [OICP Tool](https://github.com/OpenChargingCloud/OICPTool) is a small tool using this OICP library allowing you to test requests and responses easily on the command line.
+- [OICP Tool](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/OICPTool) is a small tool using this OICP library allowing you to test requests and responses easily on the command line.
 It can also be used within (bash/zsh/...) scripts for automated testing or automated processes like e.g. downloading new *Charge Detail Records* every night.

 ### Your participation